 Using Aspose Outlook Control to Drag and Drop Outlook Messages to Windows Forms

-Microsoft Outlook’s drag and drop feature is supported by Aspose.Email.
-It enables developers to easily create UI elements that respond to Outlook drag drop events.
+Aspose.Email support the drag and drop feature of Microsoft Outlook.
+It enables developers to easily create UI elements that respond to Outlook drag-drop events.
 The following sample shows how to create a panel onto which users can drag a message from Outlook and drop it, and the program to save messages to MSG files.
 The following code snippet shows you how to set up an Aspose Outlook control that can receive dropped Microsoft Outlook messages.

 - Create a windows form application.